infinum/wordpress-handbook/Coding standards/PHP coding standards.md

 #### Class method visibility

-Always add visibility keywords to methods and properties inside classes (`public`, `private` and `protected`).
+Always add visibility keywords to methods and properties inside classes (`public`, `private`, and `protected`).

-* `public` scope is used to make that variable/function available from anywhere, other classes and instances of the object.
+* `public` scope is used to make that variable/function available from anywhere; other classes and instances of the object.

 * `private` scope is used when you want your variable/function to be visible in its own class only.